Quantcast

 Niya is fascinated by how the nonsensical in storytelling somehow makes sense in life.
 She was mesmerized by Dr. Seuss as a child.
 She likes to tell stories visually first and then follow the thread—the unifying elements that make the character come alive.

 She is the author of Bragging Bantering Bawling story collection and Po’Bird, illustrated children’s book.
-She is the founding editor of Curly Red Stories flash fiction journal with over twenty-four flash fiction writers and interviews.
+She is the founding editor of Curly Red Stories flash fiction journal with flash fiction writers and interviews.
 She received her MFA from Vermont College of Fine Arts and a certificate in screenwriting from UCLA School of Theatre, Film and Television.

 Why do you write?